 Ocean WP is one of the fastest-growing WordPress themes with the majority of 5-star ratings.
 This freemium theme is perfect for an online store, portfolio website, art, lifestyle, entertainment, corporate sites, and all kinds of landing pages.
 It has hundreds of pre-built templates to choose from.
 Templates can be imported in one click so that even beginners can set them up easily.

 The theme boasts lightning-fast loading time and responsive design.
 Ocean WP is compatible with Elementor page builder and WooCommerce plugin and has some unique features to increase conversions.
 Besides, it offers accessibility and translation features.

 Sydney is one of the top free WordPress themes with over 100,000 downloads.
-This freemium theme is simple and good-looking while at the same time being fast and responsive.
+This freemium theme is extremely popular with SEO agencies, as it is simple and good-looking while at the same time being fast and responsive.
 You have plenty of customization options like access to 600 Google Fonts, full color control, layout options, etc. The theme also has social media icons and access to extra widgets.